LesleyLai/digital-garden/content/Concepts/curve.md

 tags:
   - math/geometry/curve
 ---

-# Curve
-Curves in a plane can be specified in two different ways: implicitly or parametrically.
+**Curves** can be specified in two different ways: implicitly or parametrically.

 The implicit representation specifies the solutions to an equation yields a curve in the plane.
 Such as $y = x^2 - 3$ or $x^2 + y^2 = 4$